pactumjs/pactumjs.github.io/api-testing.md

 Tests in **pactum** are clear and comprehensive.
 It uses numerous descriptive methods to build your requests and expectations.

-Tests can be written in two styles
+Write tests in two styles

 * Chaining the request & expectations
 * Breaking the request & expectations (BDD Style)